Salmon Fishing In Michigan: A Complete Guide

 John from Get Bent Guide Service with a massive river salmon.
 Check them out on Facebook.

-Float Fishing: A very effective method. float fishing with spinning reels or baitcasting reels is a method where you suspend your bait below a float (also known as a bobber) and drift long stretches of the river.
+Float Fishing: Float fishing with spinning reels or baitcasting reels is a method where you suspend your bait below a float (also known as a bobber) and drift long stretches of the river.

 This is very popular and often the most effective method in rivers.

-For more info on this method check out my page Float Fishing For Salmon.
+For more info, see Float Fishing For Salmon.

 Centerpin fishing – is a natural presentation for bait or flies under a float using a reel known as a Centerpin reel or a Float reel.
 There is no drag on this unique reel so you have to wear the fish out with hand or finger pressure on the reel.

 Centerpin fishing is often the most effective method for salmon and steelhead.
-See my page Centerpin Fishing For Salmon for more information on this method.
+See my page Centerpin Fishing For Salmon for more information.

 Casting lures – spinning rods and reels are easy to use for most beginners and many experienced anglers.
 You can fish from shore or a boat.